imhicihu/Software-installations/pc_software_to_install.md

 	- [WampServer](http://www.wampserver.com/en/#download-wrapper): PHP, MySQL and Apache running on Windows
 * Data validator
 	- [DataProofer](https://github.com/dataproofer/Dataproofer/releases): proofreader for your data
-	- [Talent open studio for data quality](https://www.talend.com/products/data-quality/data-quality-open-studio/): Data profiling and analytics with graphical charts and drilldown data
+	- [Talent open studio for data quality](https://www.talend.com/products/data-quality/data-quality-open-studio/): Data profiling and analytics with graphical charts and drill-down data
 	- [OpenRefine](http://openrefine.org/download.html): tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data
 * Hash validators
 	- [md5-app](https://github.com/mhmdkrmabd/md5-app/releases): creates and verifies an MD5 hash value with a focus on securitization of data